Finance & Economics Faculty

 Dr. Gary Tripp has been with SNHU since 1996 and previously taught in the Department of Economics at The College of the Holy Cross.

-Tripp received his Bachelor of Science in Economics from Nichols College, his Master in Arts in Economics from Pennsylvania State University and his Doctor of Philosophy from Clark University.
+Dr. Tripp received his Bachelor of Science in Economics from Nichols College, his Master in Arts in Economics from Pennsylvania State University and his Doctor of Philosophy from Clark University.
 His areas of academic interest include macroeconomics and public finance.
-Tripp's teaching responsibilities at SNHU include graduate-level economics and finance courses.
-He has also served as chairperson of the Department of Finance and Economics since 1999.
+Dr. Tripp's teaching responsibilities at SNHU include graduate-level economics and finance courses.
+He has also served as chairperson of the Department of Finance and Economics from 1999-2012.